Katherine F. Lenroot: Biography

 Katharine F. Lenroot was born in Superior, Wisconsin on March 8, 1891, to lawyer and Senator Irvine Lenroot and his wife, memoirist Clara Clough.
 Lenroot grew up in Madison while her father served there.
 She attended Superior State Normal School finishing in 1909.
 Instead of going straight into college Lenroot joined her father in Washington D.C.
-Her experience there led her to study economics and sociology in the University of Wisconsin.
+Her experience there led her to study economics and sociology in the University of Wisconsin–Madison.